Pregnancy: A major Risk Factor for Hemorrhoids

 You Should Avoid Sitting or Standing for Prolonged Periods

-As you are pregnant, it is likely that your doctor has already instructed you to take this safety measure because doing so greatly improves the circulation of your lower hands or legs.
-Remember that prolonged sitting or standing boosts the strain on your hemorrhoids, increasing your discomfort.
+As you are pregnant, it is likely that your gynecologist has already instructed you to take this kind of safety measure because doing so greatly improves the circulation of your lower hands or legs.
+Remember that prolonged sitting or standing enhances the strain on your hemorrhoids, increasing your discomfort.
 Take frequent, short periods of rest and change your position frequently.
-In the event that you spend most of your time sitting down, try standing up and walking around each hour.
+When you spend most of your time sitting down, try standing up and walking around every hour.

-Observing Proper Hygiene Also Helps in Lessening the Irritation and Discomfort You Feel
+Observing Proper Hygiene Also Helps in Lessening the Irritability and Discomfort You Feel

 Gently clean the affected area when you pass your stools.
-Using water and also tissue paper is advised and stay away from scented tissue paper, wipes or comparable products because they may contain substances that can further irritate or cause swelling to your hemorrhoids.
+Using water and tissue paper is suggested and avoid using scented tissue paper, wipes or related products because they may contain substances that can further irritate or cause swelling to your hemorrhoids.

-When to See a Health Care Provider about Your Hemorrhoids
+When to See a Physician about Your Hemorrhoids

-Hemorrhoids are generally not severe and may always be managed effectively in the home using the previously discussed methods.
+Hemorrhoids are generally not severe and can end up being managed effectively in the home using the previously discussed methods.
 However, if these methods do not help improve your condition then you should go ahead and make an appointment with your gynecologists.
-Also, when the pain you feel becomes more severe, or if your bleeding worsen when you defecate, then should seek medical attention immediately.
+Also, in the event that the pain you feel becomes more severe, or if your bleeding worsen when you defecate, then should seek medical attention immediately.

 James Timoteo is a Writer Who Specializes in Health Care, Home Remedies and Sports

-You can check out his latest website at home cure regarding hemorrhoids, where he offers helpful articles on how to manage hemorrhoids at home and Hemorrhoid cure information that can give you a lot more choices on how to manage your hemorrhoids.
+You can check out his latest website in your own home cure with regard to hemorrhoids, where he offers helpful articles on how to control hemorrhoids at home and Hemorrhoid cure information that can offer you a lot more options on how to manage your hemorrhoids.